Axcel-Designs/REACT_tasks/react_task_03/README.md

-# KodeCamp React Task 03
+# React Task 03

-This is the third task for the KodeCamp React course.
+This is the third task for the React course.

-**Objective**: Replicate the design in this Figma link: https://www.figma.com/design/vUUpIZaDvoAtMDpUcMy3OI/KodeCamp-4.0-React-Task?node-id=0-1&t=MdeYAqdUGoDrFqcR-1
+**Objective**: Replicate the design in this Figma link: https://www.figma.com/design/vUUpIZaDvoAtMDpUcMy3OI/-4.0-React-Task?node-id=0-1&t=MdeYAqdUGoDrFqcR-1

 ### Deployment Link

 https://task03-gules.vercel.app/

 ## Instructions:

 ```
 - Build out all the screens in the design.